mwierszycki/flexnet_systemd_service/README.md

 ```
 $ sudo systemctl is-active flexnet
 ```
-To check the service status use command:
+To check the service status (status of service, not license server) use command:
 ```
 $ sudo systemctl status flexnet
 ```